LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. method:: duration(start::string, end::string)
 .. method:: duration(-year= ?, -week= ?, -day= ?, -hour= ?, -minute= ?, -second= ?)

-   Creeates a duration object.
+   Creates a duration object.
 Accepts a duration string for "hours:minutes:seconds".
 Or an integer number of seconds.
 Or a start and end date specified as either dates or strings that can be cast as dates.
 Or by specifying one or more of the following keyword parameters to add the amount